February 21, 2006

 Experimental Feature 3b: Request the TlFIA JPO to provide a form of credit agreement,

 Purpose: Under existing procedures, the TIFIA JPO would not begin credit negotiations until issuance of the term sheet.
-The TxDOT believes it is critical to the procurement process that prospective proposers have a draft credit agreement to review in order to prepare finallll1ancial plans.
+The TxDOT believes it is critical to the procurement process that prospective proposers have a draft credit agreement to review in order to prepare final financial plans.

 Deviation from FHWA Requirement(s): None, Neither the TIFIA statutes nor rules prohibit the DOT from providing a project applicant a draft credit agreement, prior to approval by the Secretary of the DOT.
 However, it has been the practice of the TIFIA JPO to provide a draft credit agreement when negotiations begin, following issuance of a term sheet.